Getty Fire burns homes in Los Angeles: What to know

 Evacuation centers have been set up at the Westwood Recreation Center, Van Nuys / Sherman Oaks Recreation Center, Stoner Recreation Center, Palisades Recreation Center, and the Cheviot Hills Recreation Center.

-Animal-friendly shelters are available at the West Valley Animal Shelter, West LA Animal Shelter and the Hanson Dam Rec Area for large pets.
+Animal-friendly shelters are available at the West Valley Animal Shelter, West LA Animal Shelter, East Valley Animal Shelter and the Hanson Dam Rec Area for large pets.

 CALIFORNIA WILDFIRES, STRONG WINDS PROMPT NEWSOM TO DECLARE STATE OF EMERGENCY; 200,000 ORDERED TO EVACUATE

-Los Angeles Mayor Eric Garcetti said some homes have burned on the city's west side but so far there have not been extensive losses.
+Los Angeles Mayor Eric Garcetti said at a news briefing he has seen about five burned homes since the blaze began Monday on the city's west side.

-Garcetti said the fire is believed to have grown to about 400 acres, pushed by winds from 15-20 mph.
+Garcetti said the fire is believed to have grown over 500 acres, pushed by winds from 15-20 mph.
+The mayor added the fire was not caused by any homeless encampment or by anyone else who is unhoused.

 CLICK HERE FOR THE FOX NEWS APP

 Fire Department Capt.
 Erik Scott says about 3,300 homes are threatened in the Mountaingate and Mandeville Canyon areas but mandatory evacuation orders have expanded southwestward.
+LAPD Fire Chief Ralph Terrazas said he believes the number of destroyed homes will rise.

+As daylight broke, airplanes dropping water and fire retardant were able to join the battle against the destructive wildfire.

+Night-flying helicopters made water drops during predawn hours Monday and large aircraft started flying the area after the sun rose.

 The Associated Press contributed to this report.